About Us

 Regular Mass Schedule

-Many of you have cooked and delivered a meal to a friend who is ill, had a death in their family, a new mom and dad, or someone experiencing some type of crisis that calls for assistance.
-A parish “Emergency Meals” program works in a similar way.
+Many of you have cooked and delivered a meal to a friend who is ill, had a death in his/her family, a new mom and dad, or someone experiencing some type of crisis that calls for assistance.
+A parish “Caring Meals Ministry” works in a similar way.
 Volunteers sign up to cook and deliver a meal on an occasional basis to a parish member or family that needs assistance.
 Please consider volunteering in this ministry to lend a helping hand and show fellow parishioners that they are in our thoughts.
-Learn more and sign up here. ![]() Christmas Flower List 2022
+To learn more or to sign up, please click here. ![]() My Brother's Table Ministry

 |